2009 Beemapally police shooting

-The 2009 Beemapally Police Shooting was a police shooting that happened at Beemapally, a coastal area in southern Kerala, India on 17 May 2009.
+The 2009 Beemapally police shooting was a police shooting that happened at Beemapally, a coastal area in southern Kerala, India on 17 May 2009.
 Six people died and 42 others were injured.
 Four policemen were suspended and the city police commissioner was transferred in the aftermath.
-The Home Department and Police under the then Home Minister Kodiyeri Balakrishnan in leftist government led by V. S. Achuthanandan were responsible for the shootout.
-The previous day of shooting, ie. 16 May 2009, was the counting day of Indian general election and the Left Democratic Front (LDF) could obtain only 4 seats out of 20 in Kerala.
-The shooting was created to avert the public attention on the defeat of the then ruling front in Kerala using Police.
-This became evident in the report by Communist Party of India (CPI) state secretary Veliyam Bhargavan which was released later.
-The report says that in the coastal areas of Thiruvananthapuram like Valiyathura and Beemapally, party candidate P Ramachandran Nair could win the expected number of votes.

 Investigation

 A judicial commission headed by district judge K. Ramakrishnan investigated the incident.
-The Commission submitted a report to then chief minister Oommen Chandi in January 2012.
+The Commission submitted a report to then chief minister Oommen Chandy in January 2012.
 Following the report, the state government requested the CBI to investigate the explosives found at the location.
 The CBI submitted a closure report on 2013, stating they could not establish how the explosives arrived at the location and which people were behind it.

 The judicial commission report rejected allegations that the police firing is unjustifiable and concluded that it was the police action which prevented a large scale communal riot.
 The Beemapally Muslim Jama-Ath Action committee rejected the judicial commission report by saying "The Ramakrishnan Commission report has not offered any justice to the victims.
 In fact, it has portrayed people from the Muslim community in bad light" and demanded strong action against the policemen involved.